 A flow-through share premium, equal to the estimated premium, if any, investors pay for the flow-through feature, is recognized as a liability.
-Management has determined that as at the transition date January 1, 2010, a premium on the issuance on flow-through shares has resulted in the recording of a liability shown in 'accounts payable and accrued liabilities'.
-As at December 31, 2010, the liability decrease by \$47,995 resulting in a balance of \$nil.
-The entire liability was recognized in 'other income' as expenditures had been fully incurred.
+As at March 31, 2012, the entire liability of \$52,400 was recognized in 'other income' as expenditures had been fully incurred.